Tatton (UK Parliament constituency): Boundaries

+The constituency has been expanded to bring the electorate within the permitted range by transferring the village of Lymm (but not Thelwall) from Warrington South.
+Other boundary changes within the Borough of Cheshire West and Cheshire took account of ward boundary modifications.

 Political history

 The constituency was initially held in 1983 by the Conservative Neil Hamilton.

 During the 1997 general election campaign, Tatton was one of the UK's highest-profile constituencies.
+It was also notionally one of the safest Conservative seats in the country, as boundary changes brought in Alderley Edge into the constituency in place of Northwich, making Tatton the fourth safest Conservative seat in the country with a majority of over 22,000 had it existed in 1992.

 Following Hamilton's implication in the Cash for Questions scandal of the 1990s, the Labour Party and the Liberal Democrats withdrew their candidates in favour of the former BBC journalist Martin Bell, who stood as an Independent, while those two parties supported his "anti-corruption" campaign.
 Bell was ultimately successful, with a majority of 11,077.
 Hamilton came second.

 Having promised to serve only one term, Bell did not contest the seat at the 2001 election, and the seat was won by Conservative George Osborne with a majority of 8,611 (20.8%).
 Osborne held the seat at the 2005 election with an increased majority, and became the Shadow Chancellor that year.
 He held the position of Chancellor of the Exchequer from 2010 to 2016, one of the highest frontbench government positions.
 Osborne served the seat until standing down at the 2017 election, having been announced as the new editor of the London Evening Standard newspaper in March of that year.

-Esther McVey, who had been MP for nearby Wirral West from 2010 to 2015, was elected in 2017.
+Esther McVey, who had been MP for nearby Wirral West from 2010 until her defeat in 2015, was elected in 2017.
 McVey was the Secretary of State for Work and Pensions after Theresa May's Cabinet reshuffle in January 2018, but resigned after concerns over May's plan of leaving the European Union in November 2018.
 McVey subsequently announced her candidacy for the Conservative Party leadership in 2019, but was knocked out in the first round, receiving the lowest number of votes of all ten candidates.
+She was re-elected in 2024 with a much reduced majority of 1,136, down from 17,387, making this a marginal seat for the first time in history.